 How to Use a Reflector in Photography?

-You can use reflectors to help add fill light onto your subject/object, you can add catchlights (if you use it in portrait photography), you can even prevent silhouettes from appearing.
+You can use reflectors to help add fill light onto your subject/object, you can add catchlights (if you use them in portrait photography), and you can even prevent silhouettes from appearing.
 So basically, the purpose is to enhance photos by adjusting the light.